microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrolment/DeviceManagement.Enrolment/docs/v1.0-beta/Microsoft.Graph.DeviceManagement.Enrolment.md

 ### [New-MgRoleManagementCloudPcRoleDefinition](New-MgRoleManagementCloudPcRoleDefinition.md)
 Create a new unifiedRoleDefinition object for an RBAC provider.
 This feature requires an Azure AD Premium P1 or P2 license.
-The following RBAC providers are currently supported:\n- Cloud PC\n- device management (Intune)\n- directory (Azure AD)
+The following RBAC providers are currently supported:
+- Cloud PC
+- device management (Intune)
+- directory (Azure AD)

 ### [New-MgRoleManagementCloudPcRoleDefinitionInheritPermissionFrom](New-MgRoleManagementCloudPcRoleDefinitionInheritPermissionFrom.md)
 Create new navigation property to inheritsPermissionsFrom for roleManagement